The Short Version

 These are commonly purchased by athletes with evidence that ranges from preliminary to nonexistent at relevant doses:

-• Glutamine: The body produces glutamine in sufficient quantities for most athletes.
-Clinical glutamine supplementation benefits are in medically ill patients, not healthy athletes.
+- Glutamine: The body produces glutamine in sufficient quantities for most athletes.
+Clinical glutamine supplementation benefits are in medically ill patients (gut barrier support after surgery or burns, not athletic performance), not healthy athletes.
 A 2019 meta-analysis found no significant effect on muscle damage, immune function, or performance in athletes.

-• HMB (Beta-hydroxy-beta-methylbutyrate): Some positive trials, but effect sizes are small and studies are often conducted by researchers with financial ties to HMB manufacturers.
+- HMB (Beta-hydroxy-beta-methylbutyrate): Some positive trials, but effect sizes are small and studies are often conducted by researchers with financial ties to HMB manufacturers.
 Independent meta-analyses show minimal effects in trained athletes.
+The strongest signal is in older adults and clinical deconditioning populations, not healthy young athletes.

 Drug-Testing Considerations